mkinfrared/baldurs-gate3-mod-manager/README.md

 ## Features and Usage

 **Mod Installation**: The application facilitates easy mod installation.
-Simply `drag & drop` the `zip`, `rar` or `7z` file into the application window or use a button select files via a dialog window, click `Install`, and you have your mod installed.
+Simply `drag & drop` the `zip`, `rar` or `7z` file into the application window or use a button to select files via a dialog window, click `Install`, and you have your mod installed.

+**Mod Activation** You can activate/deactivate mod with the provided button.
+Please note that not all mods provide meta info (the containing `pak` file doesn't provide `meta.lsx` file) which is implied most of the time that mod doesn't need activation (no need to update `modsettings.lsx`).

+**Mod Order**: You can drag mods in `Mod Order` list to change their order.
+Please note, that you can only drag mods which contain `info.json` file.

 **Mod Support**: The application only supports mods installed in the `Mods` folder and does not support mods that require placement in the game's main directory.
 For now, only the default `Mods` directory (`Documents/Larian Studios/Baldur's Gate 3/Mods`) is supported.

-**Mod Deletion**: The tool gives you the ability to delete previously installed mods entirely from your computer, just make sure you installed the mods using the manager.
-Mods installed manually are not supported for deletion.
+**Mod Deletion**: The tool gives you the ability to delete previously installed mods entirely from your computer.

-**Mod Order**: You can drag mods in `Mod Order` list to change their order.
-Please note, that you can only drag mods which contain `info.json` file.

 ## Issues and Suggestions